SamB440/Tale-of-Kingdoms/README.md

 FAQ
 =====
 Q: Who is working on it?
 A: There are only a few people working on this.
 As such, this is going to take quite a while!
 Contributions are extremely welcome.

 Q: How can I help?
-A: To see what needs help with, check out the open [issues](https://gitlab.com/SamB440/tale-of-kingdoms/-/issues).
-Clone the repository and make a [merge request](https://gitlab.com/SamB440/tale-of-kingdoms/-/merge_requests).
+A: To see what needs help with, check out the open issues.
+Clone the repository and make a merge request.

-Q: How do I install it?
-A: You cannot currently install it.
-The mod is in pre-alpha.
-If you want, you can download the source code and compile it yourself.

 Q: Will you be adding more to the mod?
 A: Yes, we will be adding more to the mod.
-This page will only contain the core mod, allowing other mods to interact and add to it.
-Some addons will be made to the base mod that you will be able to download for free.

 Q: Where can I donate?
 A: Currently you cannot donate simply because I have not set anything up.
 However, in the future you will be able to.

 Q: What versions will it be for?
-A: As only a few people are working on it, only 1.15+ will be supported.
+A: As only a few people are working on it, only 1.16+ and Fabric will be supported.

 Compiling
 =======